OPEN-NEXT/wp2.2_dev/docs/metrics-notes.md

 Here are some useful stuff (which might not necessarily be a, or a part of a, dashboard per-se) that are potential components of the dashboard we develop.

+### Existing dashboard implementations

+Don't forget to consider existing implementations as desribed earlier in this document.

 ### GitHub repo Insights tab

 * [Community profile](https://github.com/lovasoa/whitebophir/community)